vyomsrivastava/basic-blog/README.md

 Then execute `sudo npx cypress open` to open the Cypress UI and in E2E section you will find two files `login.cy.js` and `logout.cy.js`

+The code for the E2E test cases are located at `cypress/e2e/integration/`

 ### TODO:
 * Implement CRUD for category
 * Refactor JS code